dondi/GRNsight/database/README.md

 Here are the instructions how to set up the database for GRNsight.

-## Setting up a local postgres GRNsight Database
+## Setting up a local PostgreSQL GRNsight Database

 ### Installing PostgreSQL on your computer